Fashion has always been at the forefront of innovation, but the last decade has seen unprecedented transformation in the industry.

 Did you know AI is also helping to overcome wasteful manufacturing models?
 Slow fashion marketplace Mive uses 3DLOOK’s body scanning technology to collect customer body data remotely, enabling a made-to-order model that eliminates waste and minimizes emissions.

 As AI advances, there will be plenty of new fashion innovations to explore.
-One such opportunity is synthetic media — content created using algorithms, which learn from audio, video, photos and text to generate realistic media.
+One such future fashion technology brands are exploring is synthetic media — content created using algorithms, which learn from audio, video, photos and text to generate realistic media.

 Brands will be able to create content at scale in a fraction of the time.
 LG Group’s AI fashion design, which generated 3,000 unique patterns for its New York Fashion Week collection, offers a prime example.